New appointments to be announced on Sundays at 1PM.

 Rev. Jung’s theological depth, pastoral experience, and passion for mission align well with Covenant UMC’s vision.
 His strengths in preaching, pastoral care, and community engagement make him an excellent fit to lead and serve this vibrant congregation.

-Jason David Rios Ramos to First UMC in Lancaster.
-PA
+Jason David Rios Ramos to First UMC in Lancaster

 Rev. Jason D. Ríos (he/him) is an Ordained Elder in Full Connection.
 He is from Puerto Rico.
 Jason graduated from El Seminario Evangelico de Puerto Rico with a Master of Divinity Degree and has served as a Pastor for 18 years in Puerto Rico and Greater New Jersey, with his most recent appointment to First UMC Tuckerton.